Are Ensembles Getting Better all the Time?: Omitted proofs for Section

 We now proceed to show that assumption A1-3 are satisfied.
 We start with A1, asking that $\varphi_n$ is an holomorphic function on $D_\alpha^p$, where $D_\alpha\defeq \{z\in\Complex \}$.
 We notice that, since $\varphi_n=\varphi$, we only have to show the claim for $\varphi$.
 Let us fix all variables except the $i$th.
 That is, let us consider the mapping $\varphi_i : s \mapsto \varphi(t_1,\ldots,t_{i-1},s,t_{i+1},\ldots,t_p)$ for some $t_1,\ldots,t_{i-1},t_{i+1},\ldots,t_p\in\Reals$.
 By our assumption on $\varphi$, $\varphi_i$ is well-defined on the segment $(-\alpha,\alpha)$, and therefore $\varphi_i$ as a function of the complex variable is well-defined and holomorphic on the strip $\{z=a+\ii b, a\in (-\alpha,\alpha), b\in\Reals\}$.
 In particular, $\varphi_i$ is holomorphic on the disk $D_\alpha$.
 Hartogs' theorem tells us that, since $\varphi:D_\alpha^p\to \Complex$ is a continuous function.
 Finally, Osgood's Lemma guarantees that $\varphi$ is holomorphic on $D_\alpha^p$.
 That it is bounded is straightforward from our assumption.

 Let us now turn to A2.
 Again, since $\varphi_n=\varphi$, the first part of the assumption is trivial to check (one can take $H(t)=0$).
-In order to prove that $\nabla^2\varphi(\tau)$ is positive definite, we apply what \citet{petrov1965probabilities} calls \emph{Cram\'er method}.
+In order to prove that $\nabla^2\varphi(\tau)$ is positive definite, we apply exponential tilting, also called by \citet{petrov1965probabilities} the \emph{Cram\'er method}.
 More precisely, let us define the random vector $Z$ with density with respect to Lebesgue measure on $\Reals^p$ defined as

 where, as we recall, $\rho$ is the density of $X$.
 Then one can readily check that $\nabla^2\varphi(\tau)=\cov{Z}$.
 In particular, $\nabla^2\varphi(\tau)$ is positive semi-definite.
 Since, by assumption, $X$ has non-zero density everywhere, the same is true for $Z$ by construction.
 In particular, $Z$ is not supported in an hyperplane.
 Thus its covariance matrix has no zero eigenvalue and we can conclude.